odkr/lpassh-add/MANUAL.rst

   LastPass agent or **ssh-add** for that matter.)

-Of course, every process that can invoke ``lpass export`` can also change your environment, so that **lpassh-add** and **lpass** use the LastPass agent.
-So, disabling the LastPass agent only makes sense as part of a more encompassing, and highly complex, policy.
+Of course, every process that can invoke ``lpass export`` can also change your environment so that **lpassh-add** and **lpass** use the LastPass agent.
+Disabling the LastPass agent, therefore, only improves your security if it's a part of a more encompassing, and highly complex, policy.

 EXIT STATUS